 Microfiltration is also called a microporous filtration membrane.
 The principle of membrane filtration uses a membrane with selective permeability as a separation medium.
 The membrane wall is densely covered with micropores.
 The original liquid passes through one side of the membrane under a certain pressure.
 The solute is retained by the membrane to achieve the purpose of material separation and concentration.
 The membrane separation process is a dynamic cross-flow process.
 The macromolecular solute is blocked by the membrane wall and flows out of the membrane module with the concentrated liquid.
 The membrane is not easy to be blocked and can be used continuously for a long time.
 The filtration process can be operated at room temperature and low pressure, with no phase change, high efficiency, and energy-saving.

 Microporous filtration membrane is a refined filter material that can retain large solid particles and other particles, microorganisms and some bacteria in the solution, and solvents and small molecular substances.
 These substances can be separated through the membrane mixture.
-The principle of the membrane filter is the screening process.
+The membrane filter principle is the screening process.
 The raw material liquid passes through a microporous membrane material to separate specific substances under the action of static pressure difference.

-There are five types of membrane filter: plate-frame type, spiral type, bridge type, tubular type, and hollow fiber type.
+There are five types of membrane filters: plate-frame type, spiral type, bridge type, tubular type, and hollow fiber type.
 Porous materials should be used for the plate-and-frame membranes.
 The spiral type is coiled, and the bridge type is to insert a large area of the membrane into a small folded volume.